Incapamentum/incapamentum.github.io/content/hobbies/reading.md

 - _The Night Ocean_ by Paul La Farge
 - _Alias Grace_ by Margaret Atwood
 - _The Alchemist_ by Paolo Coelho

-## Books I am Currently Reading

 - _Brothers of the Wind_ by Tad Williams
-- _Tomorrow, and Tomorrow, and Tomorrow_ by Gabrielle Zevin

 ## A Non-Exhaustive Book Backlog in No Particular Order